-12.11.A.1 Charging from other sources will result in a penalty associated with Official FSGP laps completed to that point, reference Reg.
+12.12.A.1 Charging from other sources will result in a penalty associated with Official FSGP laps completed to that point, reference Reg.
 13.4.H.

-12.11.A.2 All charging of solar car batteries shall be monitored by a team member.
+12.12.A.2 All charging of solar car batteries shall be monitored by a team member.
 Unattended charging of the solar car batteries is strictly prohibited.

-12.11.A.3 A charging area will be provided for the teams.
+12.12.A.3 A charging area will be provided for the teams.
 Internal combustion generators will not be permitted within the charging area.
 Only solar car charging may occur within this designated area.

-12.11.A.4 Multi-Occupant vehicles are allowed to re-charge their battery packs as per the procedure and scoring of 12.2.B.2 and 8.10.
+12.12.A.4 Multi-Occupant vehicles are allowed to re-charge their battery packs as per the procedure and scoring of Regs.
+12.3.B.3 and 8.10.

-12.11.B Impounding
+12.12.B Impounding

-All registered and sealed batteries must be removed from the solar car and kept overnight in the teams impound boxes/containers that was inspected during scrutineering and will be secured by FSGP Headquarters.
+All registered and sealed batteries must be secured in the impound configuration (Reg 8.10) that was inspected during Scrutineering and will be secured by the Inspectors.
 Batteries must be impounded by 8:00 pm each evening and will be released from impound at 7:00 am the following morning.

-12.11.B.1 Failure to impound batteries will result a penalty associated with Official FSGP laps completed to that point, reference Reg.
+12.12.B.1 Failure to impound batteries will result in a penalty associated with Official FSGP laps completed to that point, reference Reg.
 13.4.K.

-12.11.B.2 Multi-Occupant vehicles can impound their battery packs in chassis and maintain access to their vehicle for metered external energy charging.
-Battery impound is not required for unmetered external energy charging.
-Any time a team elect to charge from unmetered external energy they must officially declare this intention to the Event Organizers.
+12.12.B.2 Multi-Occupant vehicles can maintain access to their vehicle for metered external energy charging.
+Battery impound is not required for MOV unmetered external energy charging.
+Any time a team elects to charge from unmetered external energy they must first officially declare this intention to the Event Organizers.

-12.12 Driving Procedures
+12.13 Driving Procedures